goat1000/SVGGraph/README.txt

                           split into groups;

  BarAndLineGraph - a grouped bar graph and multi-line graph on the same graph;

+ StackedBarAndLineGraph - a stacked bar graph and multi-line graph on the same
+                          graph;

  Histogram - a bar graph that shows the range of values;